pwaring/technical-talks/advent-of-code/slides.md

 # C

- - Challenge: Standard library only
+ - Challenge: Standard library only, C99
- - Unity is an easy to use test framework
+ - [Unity](https://www.throwtheswitch.org/unity) is an easy to use test framework
  - Write tests as C functions with 1+ assertions
  - Include as a submodule
- - A good Makefile is your friend - makes it almost rapid prototyping
+ - Makefile + script are your friends

 # Go